forem/forem/app/javascript/crayons/guidelines/__stories__/guidelines.md

 # Crayons

-Crayons is the design system of DEV.
-It will provide you everything you need to quickly design, build, and ship coherent experience and style across DEV.
+Crayons is the design system of Forem.
+It will provide you everything you need to quickly design, build, and ship coherent experience and style across Forem.

 In other words - Crayons defines our design language and frontend approach.